 Manuka Swimming Pool contains the Art Deco public swimming baths that have cooled down capital summers for many years.
 The original facade and fittings of the pool create a unique and character-filled atmosphere, and the spacious lawns and shady tree canopy make it the perfect place for a leisurely swim or to simply relax with a book in Canberra's warmer months.

 Adjacent to Manuka Pool is Manuka Oval, a Canberra fixture since the roaring twenties and home to national and local sporting games including cricket and Australian rules football.
-Nestled within the well-established precinct of Manuka and Kingston, enjoy a pre or post game beverage and a bite to eat at one of the many cafes, restaurants and bars within walking distance of the Oval.
+Nestled within the well-established precinct of Manuka and Kingston, enjoy a pre or post-game beverage and a bite to eat at one of the many cafes, restaurants and bars within walking distance of the oval.

 Wining and dining in the inner-south

-Foodies will be spoilt for choice at Manuka and Kingston, with the precinct home to some of the most popular spots in Canberra for bite to eat, a cup of coffee or a special night out.
+Foodies will be spoilt for choice at Manuka and Kingston, with the precinct home to some of the most popular spots in Canberra for bite to eat, a cup of coffee or a memorable night out.

 On the waterfront at the Kingston Foreshore, try Local Press Cafe for an Instagram-worthy meal (added bonus – it’s going to be healthy!), Wild Duck for a fine dining experience or Walt & Burley for a bar with a view overlooking Kingston Foreshore's expansive dock.

 Check out Brodburger, a favourite with the locals for their mouth-watering burgers and service with a smile.
 With a super relaxed vibe, it's a great place to take the kids.
-If you like your food local, seasonal and completely mouth-watering, visit C Seafood & Oyster Bar which specialises in exceptional prime cuts and perfectly prepared seafood.

 Not far from the Foreshore you will find Muse at East Hotel, a restaurant offering a true epicurean and literary treat.
-With its all-Australian wine list, a menu showcasing the region's freshest produce and a collection of new and second hand books, you will leave Muse feeling inspired, satisfied and nourished.
+With its all-Australian wine list, a menu showcasing the region's freshest produce and a collection of new and second-hand books, you will leave Muse feeling inspired, satisfied and nourished.

-I love the nightlife...
+Discover the nightlife...

 These inner south precincts are also known for their night scene, from the upmarket and sophisticated to the understated and relaxed.